awsdocs/amazon-redshift-developer-guide/doc_source/query-super.md

 (3 rows)
 ```

 The following example iterates over an array of multiple levels\.
-Multiple unnest clauses are used to iterate into the innermost arrays\. f\.multi\_level\_array AS array iterates over the multi\_level\_array\.
-The array AS element is the iteration over the arrays within the multi\_level\_array\.
+The example uses multiple unnest clauses to iterate into the innermost arrays\.
+The `f.multi_level_array` AS array iterates over `multi_level_array`\.
+The array AS element is the iteration over the arrays within `multi_level_array`\.

 ```
 CREATE TABLE foo AS SELECT json_parse('[[1.1, 1.2], [2.1, 2.2], [3.1, 3.2]]') AS multi_level_array;